 How to Implement AI in Education

 Successful AI implementation requires careful planning, professional development, and ongoing evaluation.
-Institutions moving too quickly often encounter resistance and underutilization.
+Based on our implementation case studies across multiple districts, institutions moving too quickly often encounter resistance and underutilization.
+The following framework provides a structured approach.

 Prerequisites: